LastOliveGames/becsy/docs/guide/architecture/entities.md

 The arguments to `add` and `addAll` are the same as those to `createEntity` above.

 Trying to add the same component type to an entity more than once will result in an error.
+Adding an [enum component type](components#component-enums) will automatically [remove](#removing-components) any other component from the same enum.

 ## Accessing and modifying components